Salah Zulfikar Films Company: History

-Their goal was to focus on film sales, with their first venture being Appointment at the Tower (1962), signing Soad Hosny; the rising female movie star at the time opposite Salah Zulfikar.
+Their goal was to focus on film sales, with their first venture being Ezz El-Dine Zulficar's A Date at the Tower (1962), signing Soad Hosny; the rising female movie star at the time opposite Salah Zulfikar.
 The film made high numbers and was a financial success for the newly born company.

 Zulfikar succeeded to sign with Farid Shawqi who was a bankable star in the 50s and 60s to star in their second film; I’m the Fugitive (1962) and it was a box office hit.
 Followed by another box office hit; A Letter from Unknown Woman (1962) with Farid al-Atrash and Lobna Abdel Aziz in the leading roles.
 With those three films in just the first year of operations, it was considered a great start.
-Zulfikar, the company's founder who was a famous leading actor, had no difficulty in convincing Egypt's movie stars to sign one after another.
+Zulfikar, the company's founder who was a famous leading actor himself, had no difficulty in convincing Egypt's movie stars to sign one after another.

 In 1966, Salah Zulfikar Films produced My Wife, the Director General (1966).
 The film did justice to the main female character and allowed her to be a director over men.
 It was a huge commercial and critical success for Zulfikar himself as the lead actor and the film production company's owner.
 Three years later, the company produced A Taste of Fear (1969), starring Shadia, who was Zulfikar's wife at the time.
 It was one of the highest grossing films of the year and the film was a masterpiece and became an Egyptian cinematic classic.
 After producing films in Syria and Lebanon, the company produced I Want a Solution (1975), an award winning film starring Faten Hamama and Rushdy Abaza, grossing numbers in the Arab world.
 The film contributed in changing the personal status law in Egypt at the time in favor of women.

 The company operated for almost 16 years with a film production portfolio of 10 films and two TV shorts through the 1960s and 1970s.
 Due to major alteration in Egyptian Cinema starting from mid 1970s, Zulfikar stated that he's considering retirement from the film production career and concentrate only on his acting career.

-Despite the box office success in almost all films produced by of Salah Zulfikar Films.
-The company went defunct in 1978, leaving behind a huge legacy and missing Salah Zulfikar's dream to produce a film showing Egyptian patriotic and heroic roles towards his country.
+Despite the box office success in almost all films produced by Salah Zulfikar Films.
+The company went defunct in 1978, leaving behind a huge legacy and missing Salah Zulfikar's dream to produce a war film showing Egyptian patriotic and heroic roles towards his country.
+In 1996, for the centenary of Egyptian cinema, three Salah Zulfikar films were listed among the top hundred Egyptian films of the 20th century.